omniserv-me/omniserv/README.md

 Custom logging (also into the db and in cli)
-CI/CD pipeline (push from laptop, auto update on server) Prod/Test environments, bc the server must be reliable for my fam to use
+CI/CD pipeline (push from laptop, auto update on server) Prod/Test environments, bc the server must be reliable for my fam to use Maybe eeven add tester microservice to test env as part of cicd pipeline lol idk if its the best idea

+To orchestrate all this shi docker compose should suffice, but it feels like kubernetes is just a few thoughts away

 Communication means: mostly gRPC (protobuf), possibly MQTT(to choose which one) if needed